Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 U-571 | Helmut Möhlmann

-St. Cergue - A site with several pictures and the history of this Swiss ship.
+St. Cergue - This website has several pictures and the history of this Swiss ship.
 Click on the English flag for her history, which also mentions the rescue of survivors from Koll, as well as several other rescues.

 Back to Koll on the "Ships starting with K" page.